 J.D.
 Zamfirescu-Pereira

-I am a 5th-year PhD Student studying joint human/AI systems, using a systems HCI approach.
-I'm advised by Björn Hartmann at UC Berkeley, supported by a Chancellor's Fellowship; I also work closely with John DeNero and Narges Norouzi at Berkeley, and with Qian Yang at Cornell.
+I am a senior PhD Student studying joint human/AI systems, using a systems HCI approach.
+I'm advised by Björn Hartmann at UC Berkeley, supported by a Chancellor's Fellowship and the Google PhD Fellowship; I also work closely with John DeNero and Narges Norouzi at Berkeley, and with Qian Yang at Cornell.

 My career has been driven primarily by one question: how do we help more people do more with computing—collaboratively?
 In recent years this work has focused on understanding and overcoming the challenges people face working with large pre-trained models and the systems we build with them.